isomerpages/nea-cfhp/index.md

       description: "* Multiple families/tenants living in the same registered address are collectively entitled to 1 set of Climate Vouchers for the same registered address/flat."
-notification: Eligible HDB households will receive an additional $100 in Climate Vouchers, on top of the existing $300.
+notification: From 15 Apr 2025, eligible HDB households will receive an additional $100 in Climate Vouchers, on top of the existing $300.
 The programme will also be expanded to include Singapore Citizen households registered and living in private residential properties.
 Vouchers can be claimed from 15 April 2025 to 31 December 2027
 ---